Bhagavanrajana/Memory-Card-Game-In-LWC/README.md

 Features:-
-Click to flip cards and find matching pairs
+Click to flip cards and find matching pairs,

-Tracks the number of moves
+Tracks the number of moves,

-Automatically resets unmatched cards
+Automatically resets unmatched cards,

 Responsive UI using SLDS and CSS

 Demonstrates core LWC concepts like events, loops, and state management